jozefizso/mamp/README.md

 This directory is aliased to **/usr/local/mysql**

-MySQL deamen runs under the mysql/mysql user and group.
+MySQL daemon runs under the mysql/mysql user and group.
 The installation was secured using the mysql_secure_installation script.

 **libmysqlclient.18.dylib** library must me symlinked to **/usr/lib**